uyar/piculet/docs/preprocess.rst

 Specifications can contain preprocessing operations which allow modifications on the tree before starting data extraction.
-Such operations can be useful in simplifying data extraction.

-Preprocessors are functions that take a tree and return a tree.
+Preprocessors are functions that take the root node of a tree and return a node to be used as the root in extraction operations.
-Like transformers, preprocessors have to be registered before use:
+Like with transformers, a map to look up preprocessor callables from names has to be given to the :func:`load_spec <piculet.load_spec>` function.

+An example use case for preprocessing is to select a new root for simplifying data extraction queries.
+For example, if all the data to be extracted from an HTML document is under the ``body`` tag, we can use a preprocessor to select that tag as the root and write the path queries relative to it.
+For the HTML/XPath example:

 .. code-block:: python

-   from piculet import preprocessors preprocessors[name] = function
+   preprocessors = {"get_body": lambda x: x.xpath('//body')[0]}

-Piculet does not provide any predefined preprocessors.
+   rules = [
+       {
+           "key": "full_title",
+           "extractor": {"path": "./h1//text()"}
+       },
+       {
+           "key": "genre",
+           "extractor": {"path": "./ul[@class='genres']/li[1]/text()"}
+       },
+   ]

+   spec = load_spec(
+       {"doctype": "html", "pre": ["get_body"], "rules": rules},
+       preprocessors=preprocessors
+   )
+   scrape(document, spec)

+   # result:
+   {"full_title": "The Shining (1980)", "genre": "Horror"}